neurodroid/stimfit/doc/sphinx/manual/preface.rst

 interface and provided some very large files that have been recorded with his free program `WinLTP <http://www.winltp.com>`_.
 A large amount of helpful comments and bug reports were filed by Emmanuel Eggermann and Daniel Boischer.
-The `Levenberg-Marquartdt-algorithm <http://www.ics.forth.gr/~lourakis/levmar>`_  used for curve fitting was implemented by Manolis Lourakis.
+The `Levenberg-Marquardt algorithm <http://www.ics.forth.gr/~lourakis/levmar>`_  used for curve fitting was implemented by Manolis Lourakis.

 .. [#Jonas1993] Jonas P, Major G, Sakman B. (1993) Quantal components of unitary EPSCs at the mossy fibre synapse on CA3 pyramidal cells of rat hippocampus.
 J Physiol.
 472, 615-63.